 Contact parent: The head teacher should ensure that a parent/carer has been contacted immediately, ideally by telephone and is available, if appropriate, to arrange collection and supervision of the pupil.
 The child's welfare must always be the prime consideration.

-Lunchtime exclusion: Pupils who are disruptive during the lunch time may be excluded just for the duration of the lunch time.
-Lunchtime exclusion will count as half a day for statistical purpose and for parents to make representation but are not counted in the school's 6th day duty to provide full-time.
+Lunchtime exclusion: Pupils Exclusion during morning Exclusion during afternoon who are disruptive during the session: session: if the exclusion takes lunch time may be excluded just The exclusion takes effect effect from the next school day. for the duration of the lunch from the afternoon session, Notice to the parent must be time.
+Lunchtime exclusion will notice must be given to the given before the start of that count as half a day for statistical parent before the start of the school day.
+If the exclusion takes purpose and for parents to afternoon session. place from that afternoon, the make representation but are notice must be given at the end not counted in the school's 6 th of the afternoon session day duty to provide full-time.